Parks and Recreation System Master Plan

 What are the next steps?

 We have gathered a great deal of public feedback on what the community would like to see in their park and recreation system.
 In February and March 2022, we presented findings and initial ideas that will be used to form a draft master plan.
 Public feedback is needed to help prioritize directions, ensure that we are not missing important ideas so that we can formulate a strong draft plan.
-Please fill out the online survey, which will help us understand what the people of Fayetteville feel is most important for their parks system.

 This summer a second set of meeting should occur to review the draft plan formulated with the input gained this February and Mach.
 The City will continue to reach out to Fayetteville residents to invite them to participate and provide input and insight along every step in the process.
 Public Meeting dates are listed below and we hope to see you participate in one of these upcoming meetings: